starknt/nuxtron/README.md

 > [!WARNING]
 > 🚧 _**WIP**, not plublished yet_ 🚧

+## Note

-> If you want to know the project status, please check the [GitHub issue](https://github.com/starknt/nuxtron/issues/1).
+If you want to know the project status, please check the [GitHub issue](https://github.com/starknt/nuxtron/issues/1).

 ## What is Nuxtron?